goforj/execx/README.md

 ### <a id="combinedoutput"></a>CombinedOutput

-CombinedOutput executes the command and returns stdout+stderr.
+CombinedOutput executes the command and returns stdout+stderr and any error.

 ```go
 out, _ := execx.Command("go", "env", "GOOS").CombinedOutput()